phantomghost2023/Military-grade-quantum-encryption/CONTRIBUTING.md

 We welcome contributions to this project!
 To ensure a smooth and efficient collaboration, please follow these guidelines.

+## Refinement Process

+This project follows a structured refinement process to ensure all changes are documented consistently and transparently.
+Before making any contributions, you must familiarize yourself with this process.

+**Please read the [Refinement Process](./REFINEMENT_PROCESS.md) documentation for detailed guidelines, workflows, and templates.**

 ## How to Contribute

 1.  **Fork the Repository**: Start by forking the project repository to your GitHub account.